rapt, adj. – deeply engrossed or absorbed

-Rapt in Maille jewelry is patiently handmade link by link.
-The chainmaille is built by opening and closing individual links while weaving them together in a specific pattern.
+I patiently build each piece link by link.
+The chainmaille is created by opening and closing individual links while weaving them together in a specific pattern.
 If a piece has any length of chain in the design, each chain is painstakingly measured and cut so that the design lays properly on the wearer, with placement, weight, and gravity playing major roles.
 The end result is a piece of jewelry that is fluid, tactile, soft, and comfortable, as it conforms to the curves of your body.

-The predominant material of Rapt in Maille jewelry is stainless steel.
-Due to its strength, stainless is a very difficult metal to work with, and Melissa is one of the only chainmaille artists who creates exclusively with this material.
-It has taken years and years for her to develop the skill to easily manipulate the rings, and takes pride in the quality of the ring closures and overall craftsmanship.
+The predominant material of my work is stainless steel.
+Due to its strength, stainless is a very difficult metal to work with, and I am one of few chainmaille artists who creates exclusively with this material.
+It has taken years and years for me to develop the skill to easily manipulate the rings, and I take pride in the quality of the ring closures and overall craftsmanship.
 I love stainless steel because of its unique luster, its strength & boldness, its affordability, and its resistance to corrosion.
 Maintenance is minimal because stainless steel will not tarnish, and can be cleaned with simple soap and water.